cetic/db-main-plugins/README.md

 # DB-MAIN mapping plugins

-This project contains DB-MAIN plugins used to manage the mapping between schemas.
+This project contains DB-MAIN plugins used to manage the mapping between schemas or between tables inside a schema.

 ## Prerequisites